The 7-days-and-done FREE mini course that helps you find, design and decorate your Small Space Nursery is here!!

 Teething rails are taped over the cribs top rails.
 Now you can safely allow your baby to chew on the rails without worrying about the wood splinters or paint harming him.

-Another type found is crib rail pad – these are cloth pads (washer/dryer safe) that are attached to the top rails with Velcro.
+Also known as crib rail pad – these are cloth pads (washer/dryer safe) that are attached to the top rails with Velcro.
 They stop the baby from getting hurt on the wooden rail.

 Favorite toys and teethers can also be attached to the pads within baby's reach.